7frank/tdi/README.md

 It works the following:

-- Run through code base and find class decorators named `@AutoWire` and create a file di.generated.ts, which currently has to be imported manually.
+- Run through code base and find class decorators named `@AutoWireService` and `@AutoWireInject` and create a file di.generated.ts, which has to be imported manually at the entry file.
-- a function `defer` that creates a dummy class for the interfaces defined to be used for the DI step

 # develop